-You may request us to pay you back by either calling us or sending us a request in writing.
+You may request us to pay you back by sending us a request in writing.
 If you send a request in writing, send your bill and documentation of any payment you have made.
-It's a good idea to make a copy of your bill and receipts for your records.
-You must submit your Part C (medical) claim to us within 12 months of the date you received the service, item, or drug.
-You must submit your Part D (prescription drug) claim to us within 36 months of the date you received the service, item, or drug.
+It's a good idea to make a copy of your bill and receipt(s) for your records.

-To make sure you are giving us all the information we need to make a decision, you can fill out our claim form to make your request for payment.
+To make sure you are giving us all the information we need to make a decision, you can fill out our cla